 He nodded in the darkness, seeming distracted.

 He is a good man, she thought.
-Or, at least, one earnestly trying to be a good man.
+Or, at least, a man earnestly trying to be a good.
 A part of her felt foolish for making yet another judgment.
-Yet, as she’d decided before, she didn’t think that people could get by without them.
+Yet, as she’d decided before, she didn’t think that anyone could get by without them.

 And she judged Vasher now.
 Not as she’d judged Denth, who had said amusing things and given her what she’d wanted to see.
 She judged Vasher by what she had seen him do.
 Cry when he saw a child being held captive.
 Return that child to her father, his only reward an opportunity to make a rough plea for peace.
 Living with barely any money, dedicating all of his time to preventing a war.